nais/doc/docs/README.md

 ## Getting started with NAIS

-If you are just starting out developing applications and wish to deploy them to NAIS, it is highly recommended to read through the [Getting started](basics/access/) section!
+If you are unfamiliar with NAIS and how to deploy your applications there, the [Getting started](basics/access/) section will get you up to speed!

 ## Why NAIS exists